Skip to main content

 The bible states it this way, "As you sow, so also shall you reap."

 So, what do you allow your thoughts to dwell on each day?
-Do you spend your life complaining about critical, cynical folks?
+Do you spend your life complaining about critical and cynical people?
 Or - do you plant positive, constructive, powerful ideas in your mind each day?

-I'm convinced we all want excellent results from life, in our home, in our work, and in all our relations with other people.
+We all want excellent results in life, in our homes, at work, and in all our relationships with others.
 Be it financial, intangible, or both.
 "The most important single factor that guarantees good results, day in, day out, all the months and years of our lives, is a healthy attitude!" - Earl Nightingale.

 Attitude